Comp-Wolf/Dev-Ops_Repo/hands-on/Kubernetes/kubernetes-06-microservice-deployment-and-autoscaling/README.md

-# Hands-on Kubernetes-04 : Deploying Microservices and Service Level Autoscaling
+# Hands-on Kubernetes-04 : Deploying Microservices and Service Level Autoscaling.

 Purpose of the this hands-on training is to give students the knowledge of  Autoscaling and Microservices

-## Learning Outcomes
+# # Learning Outcomes

 At the end of the this hands-on training, students will be able to;